Rtutorials/Rtutorials/README.md

 <a href="https://github.com/Rtutorials/WakeApp-Backend">Github</a>
 <a href="https://youtu.be/fTslVKN8JVU">Video</a>

+### "2017 Education Spending in the State of California"

+The link below is to a class presentation I contributed to in 2017, looking at public school construction projects.
+I hope you find it valuable!

+<a href="Final_Presentation.html">141B Project</a>

 ### Support or Contact
  If you want to contact me (or employ me!), you can reach me at bhendel 'at' ucdavis.edu.